 input (Any) – The input to the Runnable.

-config (Optional[RunnableConfig]) – The config to use for the Runnable.
+config (RunnableConfig | None) – The config to use for the Runnable.

-version (Literal['v1', 'v2']) – The version of the schema to use either v2 or v1.
-Users should use v2. v1 is for backwards compatibility and will be deprecated in 0.4.0.
-No default will be assigned until the API is stabilized. custom events will only be surfaced in v2.
+No default will be assigned until the API is stabilized. custom events will only be surfaced in ‘v2’.

-include_names (Optional[Sequence[str]]) – Only include events from runnables with matching names.
+include_names (Sequence[str] | None) – Only include events from Runnable objects with matching names.

-include_types (Optional[Sequence[str]]) – Only include events from runnables with matching types.
+include_types (Sequence[str] | None) – Only include events from Runnable objects with matching types.

-include_tags (Optional[Sequence[str]]) – Only include events from runnables with matching tags.
+include_tags (Sequence[str] | None) – Only include events from Runnable objects with matching tags.

-exclude_names (Optional[Sequence[str]]) – Exclude events from runnables with matching names.
+exclude_names (Sequence[str] | None) – Exclude events from Runnable objects with matching names.

-exclude_types (Optional[Sequence[str]]) – Exclude events from runnables with matching types.
+exclude_types (Sequence[str] | None) – Exclude events from Runnable objects with matching types.

-exclude_tags (Optional[Sequence[str]]) – Exclude events from runnables with matching tags.
+exclude_tags (Sequence[str] | None) – Exclude events from Runnable objects with matching tags.

-kwargs (Any) – Additional keyword arguments to pass to the Runnable.
 These will be passed to astream_log as this implementation of astream_events is built on top of astream_log.

 - Yields:

-An async stream of StreamEvents.
+An async stream of StreamEvent.

 - Raises:

-NotImplementedError – If the version is not v1 or v2.
+NotImplementedError – If the version is not ‘v1’ or ‘v2’.

 - Return type: